Stratus3D/programming_erlang_exercises/chapter_19/README.md

 ##2.
 Implement a shared ETS table.
 Implement a function named `count:me(Mod, Line)`.
 Every time it is invoked it should increment a counter for that module and line.
 You can call this function by adding `count:me(?MODULE, ?LINE)` to your code.
 Also write functions to initialize and retrieve counts.
 In `exercise_2/` there is a module named `count` that exports three functions - `me/2, initialize/0, all_counters/0`.

+##3.
+Write a plagiarism detector.
+Hash 40 character blocks of text and store them in an ETS table.
+Repeat the hashing and compare each of the hashes with those stored in the ETS table.